Ms Denise Goldsworthy became the Chair of the Minerals Research Institute of Western Australia in January 2018.

 Among Denise’s honours is being named the 2010 Telstra Australian Business Woman of the Year.
 A member of Chief Executive Women (CEW), she was inducted into the WA Women’s Hall of Fame in 2011.
 Denise is a member of the Judging Panel for the Prime Minister’s Science Awards.

-Denise’s other current board positions are Chair, ChemCentre WA; Chair, Navy Clearance Diver Trust; Non-Executive Director Western Power; Non-Executive Director Export Finance and Insurance Commission (EFIC); Non-Executive Director Leichardt Industrials; Member of Council at Edith Cowan University; Member of Commercialisation Advisory Board, Curtin University; Fellow of ATSE and Chair of ATSE’s National Resources Forum.
+Denise’s other current board positions are Chair, ChemCentre WA; Non-Executive Director, Western Power; Non-Executive Director, Export Finance and Insurance Commission (EFIC); Member of Council and Chair Quality, Audit and Risk Committee at Edith Cowan University; Member of Commercialisation Advisory Board, Curtin University; Fellow of ATSE and Chair of ATSE’s Resources Forum; and Chair for the Navy Clearance Diver’s Trust Council.

 Ms Helen Cook became Deputy Chair of the Minerals Research Institute of Western Australia in October 2017.